-- if the TABOR refund is between 1 and 3 percent of total General Fund revenues, CDOT's SB 228 transfer is reduced by 50 percent for that year; or - if the TABOR refund exceeds 3 percent of the total General Fund revenue, the SB 228 transfer is eliminated for that year.
+• if the TABOR refund exceeds 3 percent of the total General Fund revenue, the SB 228 transfer is eliminated for that year.

-If a TABOR surplus occurs, only those SB 228 transfers that occur in that year shall be reduced.9
+If a TABOR surplus occurs, only those SB 228 transfers that occur in that year shall be reduced.

 Is There Expected to be a TABOR Surplus Once SB 228 Monies Start to Flow to CDOT?
 Currently, the LCS Economic Forecast predicts that revenue will not be sufficient to produce a TABOR refund through, at earliest, FY 2015-16.
 However, if the economy and revenue collections improve faster than currently expected, a TABOR surplus could occur as early as the current fiscal year.
-10 The possibility of a TABOR surplus occurring should be weighed by the Commission when evaluating options to spend SB 228 funds.
+The possibility of a TABOR surplus occurring should be weighed by the Commission when evaluating options to spend SB 228 funds.